Changing the face of Australian philanthropy.

 LIVE MAINSTAGE

-Our main-stage events will include interviews and provocative talks, with audience Q&A throughout the program.
-We’ll also be joined by amazing performers, musicians and dancers, and an installation art piece from our venue partner, Carriageworks.
+Our main-stage events included interviews and provocative talks, with audience Q&A throughout the program.
+We were also joined by amazing performers, musicians and dancers, and an installation art piece from our venue partner, Carriageworks.

 COMMUNITY AND CONNECTION

-Build networks and relationships with some of the brightest minds in Australia through an array of opportunities including issue based networking, Q&As with speakers, speed-networking, 1:1 meetings with other delegates, caucuses and the opening night dinner.
+Delegates networked and built relationships with some of the brightest minds in Australia through an array of opportunities including issue based networking, Q&As with speakers, speed-networking, 1:1 meetings with other delegates, caucuses and the opening night dinner.

 BREAKOUT CONVERSATIONS